bgrich/cville-open-data/README.md

 # cville-open-data
 This repository contains notes and work pertaining to the Charlottesville Open Data Initiative.
-More details about the Charlottesvilel Open Data Initiative and the open data portal can be found at [http://opendata.charlottesville.org/](http://opendata.charlottesville.org/).
+More details about the Charlottesville Open Data Initiative and the open data portal can be found at [http://opendata.charlottesville.org/](http://opendata.charlottesville.org/).